Sun Safety Tips for Your Skin

 - Studies show that most melanomas are caused by the sun.
 About 90% of nonmelanoma skin cancers and 86% of melanomas are attributed to UV rays from the sun.

-- Bad sunburns as a child increase chances of skin cancer.
+- On average, your risk for melanoma doubles if you’ve had five or more sunburns, but just one blistering sunburn in childhood more than doubles your chances of developing melanoma later in life.
 So it is important for you and your family to take precautions to protect yourselves against damaging sunrays.

 - While darker skin color offers some natural protection from the sun, it does not make you immune to skin cancer.